The constant job hunt can be one of the toughest problems for freelance workers.

 You can make the search for clients easier if you join a large work marketplace like Upwork or Guru.
-These job boards let you browse opportunities, apply to jobs, manage your payments, and collect client reviews.
+These job boards let you browse opportunities, apply for jobs, manage your payments, and collect client reviews.

 When you first start exploring job boards, they all seem overly complicated.

-Apart from the job search and application engine, they also feature intricate profile building and payment processing systems.
+Apart from the job search and application engine, they also feature intricate profile-building and payment processing systems.